Dopamine receptor: Dopamine regulation

 Dopamine receptors are typically stable, however sharp (and sometimes prolonged) increases or decreases in dopamine levels can downregulate (reduce the numbers of) or upregulate (increase the numbers of) dopamine receptors.

 Haloperidol, and some other antipsychotics, have been shown to increase the binding capacity of the D2 receptor when used over long periods of time (i.e. increasing the number of such receptors).
 Haloperidol increased the number of binding sites by 98% above baseline in the worst cases, and yielded significant dyskinesia side effects.

 Addictive stimuli have variable effects on dopamine receptors, depending on the particular stimulus.
-According to one study, cocaine, heroin, amphetamine, alcohol, and nicotine cause decreases in D2 receptor quantity.
+According to one study, cocaine, opioids like heroin, amphetamine, alcohol, and nicotine cause decreases in D2 receptor quantity.
 A similar association has been linked to food addiction, with a low availability of dopamine receptors present in people with greater food intake.
 A recent news article summarized a U.S. DOE Brookhaven National Laboratory study showing that increasing dopamine receptors with genetic therapy temporarily decreased cocaine consumption by up to 75%.
 The treatment was effective for 6 days.
-Cocaine upregulates D3 receptors in the nucleus accumbens, further reinforcing drug seeking behavior.
+Cocaine upregulates D3 receptors in the nucleus accumbens, further reinforcing drug seeking behaviour. and Caffeine increases striatal dopamine D2/D3 receptor availability in the human brain, Caffeine, or other more selective adenosine A2A receptor antagonists, causes significantly less motor stimulation in dopamine D2 receptor.

 Certain stimulants will enhance cognition in the general population (e.g., direct or indirect mesocortical DRD1 agonists as a class), but only when used at low (therapeutic) concentrations.
 Relatively high doses of dopaminergic stimulants will result in cognitive deficits.